rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 It must be unique among both external and internal names.
 It can be the same as the topic, but cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 <i>Object Name</i> cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-**N.B.:** HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.
+<b>N.B.:</b> HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.
 * <i>Topic</i> is the topic used for publishing and subscribing.
 Topic rules are the same as external devices with default processing (i.e., no MQTT wildcards).
-* The *State* column will show the reported state of the object.
+* The <i>State</i> column will show the reported state of the object.
 The auto reporting feature for objects must be turned on, or the HomeVision schedule must explicitly send updates for this to work.
 When the state has not (yet) been reported, a "-" may show.
 Variables always show a "-" for the state.